Architectural Design Studio (ADST) 690

 Architectural Design Studio 690: Diploma Project is intended for students enrolled in the Graduate Diploma in Architecture (GDA) at the RAIC Centre for Architecture at Athabasca University.

 Centre: RAIC Centre for Architecture

-ADST 690: Diploma Project is the final project of your educational experience in the ADST architectural design studios, leading to the Post-Baccalaureate Diploma in Architecture.
+ADST 690: Diploma Project is the final project of your educational experience in the ADST architectural design studios, leading to the Graduate Diploma in Architecture.
 This project can be either a building design or a research project.
 The Diploma Project connects architectural theory and practice through the advanced study of professional and cultural issues that give purpose and meaning to design.